ruiying-ocean/cgeniepy/publication/paper.md

 A moduel `cgeniepy.skill` is provided to quantify the model-data comparison.
 It provides several common skill scores (e.g., the root mean square error, the correlation coefficient, the M-score) to quantify the model performance.
 In common practice, one could use the `search_grid` method to find the nearest valid value to the observational data, and then intialise a `DataFrameComp` object to calculate the skill scores.
 Alternatively, one can regrid the observational data (e.g., the World Ocean Atlas data) to the cGENIE model grid and call the `ArrayComp` object to calculate the skill scores.

 # Acknowledgements
 R.Y. acknowledge the funding from China Scholarship Council (202006380070).
-R.Y. als thanks Shao Jun for his suggestion on the package.
+R.Y. also thanks Shao Jun for his suggestions on the package.

 # References